 Crunchy edges and not too sweet.
-These aniseseed & guava thumbprint cookies are perfect for any celebration! and you get a taste of Paraguay.
+These anise seed & guava thumbprint cookies are perfect for any celebration! and you get a taste of Paraguay.

 I´ve been really enjoying our food advent calendar organized by Jenny at Jenny is baking.
 Taking us to different countries and trying new delicious recipes.
 The theme for this food advent calendar was “spice it up”.
 We all chose a spice to feature in different days with unique recipes.

 In Paraguay we don´t have many traditional foods that are made only at Christmas time and cookies are not something people bake often (although more and more people are baking them).
-So I created this recipe especially for this event, and I chose anise seed, even though I don´t use it very often, I though it would be great to bake some cookies with a spice very much used in Paraguay.
+So I created this recipe especially for this event, and I chose anise seed, even though I don´t use it very often, I thought it would be great to bake some cookies with a spice very much used in Paraguay.

 Paraguay has a delicious bread called chipa.
 And these cookies are inspired by some of the ingredients used to make it.
 As you can guess, anise seed is a key ingredient to chipa, and so are cheese and cornmeal.